Friday, July 25, 2014

 Touch to Believe or Told to Believe

 Before setting foot on the Holy Land, events and incidents described in the Bible sometimes appeared to be like once-upon-a-time kind of stories that happened at some distant and far away places.
-In particular, places and locations hardly have any impact on the appreciation of the events.
+In particular, names of places and locations hardly have any impact on the appreciation of the events.
 That has changed after I visited Israel and part of Jordan.

 Throughout the trip, we saw pilgrims doing specific acts to fulfill their long-held wishes - baptism at the Jordan River, touching a piece of relic, praying at a church and the list goes on.